 The Group is committed to contributing to the sustainability of the environment and is committed to becoming an environmentally-friendly corporation.
-Details of environmental policies and performance are set out in the "Environmental, Social and Governance Report" to be published by the Company separately.
+Details of environmental policies and performance are set out in the section of "Environmental, Social and Governance Report" on page 39 to 54 of this annual report.